Kanaries/pygwalker/README.md

 import pygwalker as pyg
 ```

 You can use pygwalker without breaking your existing workflow.
-For example, you can call up Graphic Walker with the dataframe loaded in this way:
+For example, you can call up PyGWalker with the dataframe loaded in this way:

 ```python
 df = pd.read_csv('./bike_sharing_dc.csv')